KhronosGroup/glTF/specification/2.0/README.md

 ### Double Sided

-The `doubleSided` property specified whether the material is double sided.
+The `doubleSided` property specifies whether the material is double sided.
 When this value is false, back-face culling is enabled.
 When this value is true, back-face culling is disabled and double sided lighting is enabled.
 The back-face must have its normals reversed before the lighting equation is evaluated.

 ## Cameras